 “Cheesecake” photos from the age of what has since been called “Hammer Glamour” (coined perhaps by Marcus Hearn in his book (https://www NULL.amazon NULL.com/Hammer-Glamour-Classic-Images-Archive/dp/1848562292) of the same name**) abound.
 They are coveted by collectors today. eBay is loaded with them.
 Ingrid Pitt.
 Yutte Stensgaard.
 Martine Beswick.
 Caroline Munro.
 Veronica Carlson.
 Many of these women have long since passed away.
 But through the magic of film, they are young forever — like the undead creatures many of them played, Their autographs on 8x10s are cherished keepsakes.
 Even the briefest meetings with just one of them at a convention is a treasured memory.***

-These are the women — and the films — that woke me to the complexities of sexuality.
+These are the women — and the films — that opened a world to me.
 A place where both desire and fear dwell.
 A place for fantasies, to be sure, but a place of mystery, too.
 How strange, erotic, and even a tad ironic that they be cloaked in the stuff of nightmares.

 * Yes, the Collinson twins were Playboy Playmates of the Month in October, 1970, but in my defense, I was barely a year old and not yet aware of such a pair(ing).